cisagov/ScubaGear/baselines/onedrive.md

 and years could lead to unexpected modifications to files if shared with unauthenticated people.
 Configuring expiration times for Anyone links can help avoid unwanted changes.
-If Anyone links are enabled, the expiration date of thirty days or less is necessarry.
+If Anyone links are enabled, the expiration date of thirty days or less is necessary.

 ### Policies